NicolasGuilloux/KGet-Integrator/ReadMe.md

-# KGet Integration for Google Chrome/Chromium
+# KGet Integration

 KGet Integration captures the downloads to download them in KGet.
 This application is designed for **Linux**.

 This work was heavily based on the uGet Integrator.
 The only changes are a change of name, variables and icons.
 Plus the kget-integrator is smaller as KGet supports less features.

 For Chrome extension, the PEM is put inside to set a fixed extension ID when loaded, useful for the Native messaging configuration file.
+I refused to pay to upload the Chrome/Chromium addon on the Chrome extensions market.

 ## Installation

-Install KGet Integrator: `cp kget-integrator /usr/bin/kget-integrator`
+Install KGet Integrator: `cp kget-integrator /usr/bin/kget-integrator && chmod +x /usr/bin/kget-integrator`

 ### Chrome installation